kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 names and structure of each dataset using str() command which is available in base R.
 [`load_and_explore_data.R`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/analysis/load_and_explore_data.R)
-is excecuted by running the codeblock below
+is excecuted by running the code block below

     #load data to R
     source(paste0(y,"/analysis/load_and_explore_data.R"))